climatepolicyradar/knowledge-graph/docs/docs/users/adding-relationships.md

 Each statement is made up of an **item**, a **property**, and a **value**.
 For example, the statement `Extreme Cold` `Subconcept of` `Extreme Weather` (item, property, and value respectively) would be used to describe the relationship between two concepts.
 It would be displayed on the concept page for `Extreme Cold`.

+TODO: each statement needs to have a type specified before its value can be entered

 ## Relationship types

 There are three major types of relationship which you can use to describe the how concepts are connected to one another.
 These are: